Tomislavgrad

-Tomislavgrad (Томиславград, [tǒmislaʋgrâːd]), also known by its former name Duvno (Дувно, [dǔːʋno]), is a town and municipality located in Canton 10 of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
-It mainly covers an area of the historical and geographical region of Tropolje.
-As of 2013, it has a population of 33,032 inhabitants.
+Tomislavgrad (Томиславград, [tǒmislaʋgrâːd]), also known by its former name Duvno (Дувно, [dǔːʋno]), is a town and the seat of the Municipality of Tomislavgrad in Canton 10 of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+As of 2013, it has a population of 5,587 inhabitants.

-In the Roman times it was known as Delminium.
-During the middle ages when it was part of Croatia and Bosnia, the town was known as Županjac, a name that remained until 1928, when it was changed to Tomislavgrad.
-In 1946, the town's name was again changed to Duvno, and in 1990, the name was returned to Tomislavgrad.
+In the Roman times, it was known as Delminium.
+During the Middle Ages when it was part of Croatia and Bosnia, the town was known as Županjac.
+This name remained until 1928 when it was changed to Tomislavgrad.
+In 1946, communist authorities changed the name again to Duvno, and in 1990, the name was returned to Tomislavgrad.

 Name

-The town name means literally "Tomislav town".
-The name was changed from Županjac to Tomislavgrad in 1928 by King Alexander I of Yugoslavia in tribute to his son Prince Tomislav and also Tomislav of Croatia, the first king of the Kingdom of Croatia, who was crowned in the area.
+The town name means "Tomislav town".
+The name was changed from Županjac to Tomislavgrad in 1928 by King Alexander I of Yugoslavia in tribute to his newborn son Prince Tomislav, and also Tomislav of Croatia, the first king of the Kingdom of Croatia, who was allegedly crowned in the area.
 The name was changed to Duvno after World War II by Yugoslav communist authorities.
 In 1990 the name was restored to Tomislavgrad.
-Still, among inhabitants of Bosnia and Herzegovina, the local residents are often referred as Duvnjaci (Duvniaks) and the town is often called Duvno.
+Still, among inhabitants of Bosnia and Herzegovina, the residents are often referred to as Duvnjaci (Duvniaks) and the town is often called Duvno.
 Also, the town is sometimes referred to simply as "Tomislav".
 The Catholic diocese in that area is still called Mostar-Duvno.
-During the Roman Empire the town was called Delminium and during the medieval period in Kingdom of Croatia and Kingdom of Bosnia it was called Županjac.
+During the Roman Empire the town was called Delminium, from which the name Duvno stems from, and during the medieval period in the Kingdom of Croatia and Kingdom of Bosnia it was called Županjac.
 Under the Ottoman Empire, it was called Županj-potok; and under Austria-Hungary, Županjac again.